PRIORITY TICKETS

 Choreography

-Colin Analco i Natasha Ofili
+Colin Analco and Natasha Ofili

 Coro de Manos Blancas (María Inmaculada Velásquez Echeverría, conductor)